What does “transgender” mean?

 Saraswat, A., Weinand, J., & Safer, J. (2015).
 Evidence supporting the biologic nature of gender identity.
 Endocrine Practice, 21(2), 199-204.

-Do trans people face discrimination?
+Do transgender people face discrimination?

 Yes.
 Trans people face discrimination in many areas of life including: